Category Archives: Spanish Royals

 A tapestry showing the wedding of Isabella and Ferdinand; Credit – Wikipedia

-Enrique IV made several unsuccessful attempts to marry Isabella to grooms of his choice.
-His half-sister was resistant and a few of the intended grooms died.
+Enrique IV made several unsuccessful attempts to marry Isabella to grooms of his choice, but she was resistant, and a few of the intended grooms died.
 When Isabella reached the age of eighteen, she decided she wanted to choose her own husband.
 She chose Ferdinand of Aragon, the heir apparent of Juan II, King of Aragon and his second wife Juana Enriquez, 5th Lady of Casarrubios del Monte.
 Without her half-brother’s knowledge, Isabella contacted Ferdinand through Abraham Seneor, who would become her longtime advisor, and marriage arrangements were made.

 Ferdinand II, King of Aragon; Credit – Wikipedia